heremaps/msdkui-ios/Documentation/Guides/QuickStart.md

 - Provide a project name, e.g. "HelloMSDKUI" and select _Swift_ as language.
 - Set a bundle identifier matching the one you have used to acquire your HERE credentials, e.g. "com.here.msdkui.example".
 - After Xcode has prepared the project setup, make sure to set up your provisioning profile: _Project settings_ => _Signing_ or enable _Automatically manage signing_.
-- Make sure your application's _Deployment Target_ is higher or equal to the [minimum supported version](../../README.md#ios-environment) of the HERE Mobile SDK UI Kit.
+- Make sure your application's _Deployment Target_ is higher or equal to the [minimum supported version](../../README.md#ios-environment) of the HERE Mobile SDK UI Kit (MSDKUI).
 It should match the iOS version you have set in your podfile (see below).
 - Select a simulator, e.g. iPhone 8, or a real device (recommended).
 - We keep default orientation settings.

 Now _build and run the current scheme_ and verify that your project executes as expected.
 If all goes well, you should see blank view without any content.

-While all of the functionality of the HERE Mobile SDK UI Kit is accessible from the simulator, usage of a real device is strongly recommended.
+While all of the functionality of the HERE Mobile SDK UI Kit (MSDKUI) is accessible from the simulator, usage of a real device is strongly recommended.
 The overall performance will be better, and some features like gestures are just easier to use on multi-touch-enabled hardware.

-### Integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit
+### Integrate the HERE Mobile SDK and the HERE Mobile SDK UI Kit (MSDKUI)
 You can integrate the SDK and the framework manually or via CocoaPods.
 More details on integrating the HERE Mobile SDK can be found on [developer.here.com](https://developer.here.com/documentation/ios-premium/topics/app-simple-swift.html).

-With the full support of the CocoaPods dependency manager, you don't have to download and integrate the HERE Mobile SDK package and the HERE Mobile SDK UI Kit manually.
+With the full support of the CocoaPods dependency manager, you don't have to download and integrate the HERE Mobile SDK package and the HERE Mobile SDK UI Kit (MSDKUI) manually.
 If you are new to CocoaPods or need to install it via Terminal, please follow the steps as described on [guides.cocoapods.org](https://guides.cocoapods.org/using/getting-started.html).
 Make sure to use the [minimum supported version](../../README.md#ios-environment).

 To run CocoaPods, please close Xcode and create a new "Podfile" in your project's root folder:
 ```ruby